learnbyexample/practice_python_projects/practice_python_projects.md

             print(line, end='')
 ```

 After applying this rule, there are less than 50 mismatching lines.
-Some of them are comments irrelevant to the voting, but some of the entries can still be salvaged by manual modification (for example entries that have the book title and author names in reversed order).
-These will be completely ignored for this project, but you can try to improve as you wish.
+Some of them are comments irrelevant to the voting, but some of the entries can still be salvaged by manual modification (for example, entries that have the book title and author names in reversed order).
+These will be completely ignored for this project, but you can try to correct them if you wish.

 Changing the input file to `top_comments_2021.txt` gives new kind of mismatches.
-Some mismatches are shown below:
+Some of the mismatches are shown below:

 ```abc
 The Blue Sword-Robin McKinley